 sudo kubectl get nodes

 Congratulations!
 You have successfully installed Kubernetes.
 Thanks for using this tutorial for installing Kubernetes on Ubuntu 18.04 systems.
-For additional help or useful information, we recommend you to check the official Kubernetes website.
+For additional help or useful information, we recommend you check the official Kubernetes website.